nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

    /step Ready to serve.
    /tag Summer Favourites /tag fruit
    ``````
    Expected: New recipe added.
 Details of the added recipe shown in the Recipe Display Panel.
 A confirmation message is displayed at the Command Output box.

+1. Adding a recipe without ingredients, steps and tags
+   1. Prerequisites: None.

    1. Test case: `add recipe Cookies and Cream Cake`<br>
    Expected: Output display similar to previous.

    1. Incorrect add commands to try: `add`, `add recipe`<br>
    Expected: No recipe is added.
 Error details shown in the Command Output box.

 #### B.2.2&ensp;Deleting recipes
 1. Deleting a recipe using recipe index
    1. Prerequisites: None.

    1. Test case: `delete recipe #1`<br>
-      Expected: Recipe #2 deleted.
+      Expected: Recipe **#2** deleted.
 All current recipes (after the deletion) shown in the Recipe Display Panel.
 A confirmation message is displayed at the Command Output box.

    1. Test case: `delete recipe #20` <br>
       Expected: No recipe deleted as the recipe with the given index does not exist.
 Error details shown in the Command Output box.

 1. Deleting a recipe using recipe index in a filtered list
    1. Prerequisites: None.

-   1. Test case: Similar to above.
+   1. Test case: Similar to previous.
-   1. Expected: Similar to above.
+      Expected: Similar to previous.

 1. Deleting a recipe using recipe name
    1. Prerequisites: None.